 Once you know your pros and cons, ask yourself some important questions.
 Is running in PT without coughing or being out of breath worth quitting smoking?
 Can you find a new way to de-stress?
 If you’re a pack-a-day smoker, is saving over $2,000 a year worth going through a few weeks of nicotine withdrawal?
 If you answer “yes,” what happens next?

-- For evidence-based information and professional help, visit Smokefree.gov and the YouCanQuit2 website.
+- For evidence-based information and professional help, visit Smokefree.gov.

 - Visit the U.S. Department of Veterans Affairs (VA) Tobacco and Health page to learn how tobacco affects your health and what you can do to quit.